Event Experience Details

 At the end of the day, you’ll be spending the night with your fellow participants at your home away from home - the 3-Day camp at Harvest Park.
 Here, you can enjoy a hot meal, a hot shower, medical care and a place to rest, share stories and be entertained.

-Friday night, you’ll enjoy an entertaining camp show, including a folk band and Irish dancers, with your fellow participants.
+Friday night, you’ll enjoy an Italian pasta dinner and entertainment with your fellow participants.

 Camp Recycling: On average, the 3-Day creates approximately 100 cubic yards of trash and 70 cubic yards of recyclables.
 We’re asking for your help in making pink the new green by making our recycling more effective.
 Please make sure your garbage, food waste and recyclables are placed in the proper containers.
 Also, if you bring along items that you plan to dispose of after the event, please take those items home to throw out - don't leave them behind for the crew members to haul away.
 Thanks for joining us in this effort!